Nurse Anesthetists, Nurse Midwives, and Nurse Practitioners

 Most advanced practice registered nurses (APRNs) work full time.
-APRNs working in physicians' offices typically work during normal business hours.
-Those working in hospitals and various other healthcare facilities may work in shifts to provide round-the-clock patient care.
-They may work nights, weekends, and holidays.
-Some APRNs, especially those who work in critical care or those who deliver babies, also may be required to be on call.
+In physicians’ offices, APRNs typically work during normal business hours.
+In hospitals and other healthcare facilities, they may work in shifts—including nights, weekends, and holidays—to provide round-the-clock patient care.
+Some APRNs, especially those who work in critical care or those who deliver babies, also may need to be on call.

-Advanced practice registered nurses (APRNs) can perform many of the same services as physicians.
-APRNs will be increasingly utilized in team-based models of care, particularly in hospitals, offices of physicians, clinics, and other ambulatory care settings, where they will be needed to provide preventive and primary care.
+Advanced practice registered nurses (APRNs) perform many of the same services as physicians.
+APRNs will be increasingly used in team-based models of care, particularly in hospitals, offices of physicians, clinics, and other ambulatory care settings, where they will be needed to provide preventive and primary care.

-APRNs will also be needed to care for the large, aging baby-boom population.
+APRNs will also be needed to care for the large baby-boom population.
 As baby boomers age, they will experience ailments and complex conditions that require medical care.
 APRNs will be needed to keep these patients healthy and to treat the growing number of patients with chronic and acute conditions.

 As states change their laws governing APRN practice authority, APRNs are being allowed to perform more services.
-They are also becoming more widely recognized by the public as a source for primary healthcare.
+APRNs also are being recognized more widely by the public as a source for primary healthcare.

 |Occupational Title||Employment, 2021||Projected Employment, 2031||Change, 2021-31|